 - Petitions for certiorari to the California Supreme Court.
 The California Supreme Court does not accept every case; it has discretion to hear only the cases which interest it.
 We have successfully petitioned the California Supreme Court to hear an appeal .

 Experienced California appellate attorneys can identify the best option to seek review of an unfavorable ruling in the trial court.
 You will need attorneys who focus on appeals, because the legal issues in civil appeals vary depending on the facts of the case and the legal theories argued in the trial court.
-Our firm focuses its work on civil appeals – not criminal appeals.WORK WITH G&B
+Our firm focuses its work on civil appeals – not criminal appeals.Click HERE to read our opening brief in the California Supreme CourtWORK WITH G&B

 We handle most civil appeal subject areas, including: